marcboeker/go-duckdb/README.md

 ## DuckDB Apache Arrow Interface

 The [DuckDB Arrow Interface](https://duckdb.org/docs/api/c/api#arrow-interface) is a heavy dependency.
+Starting with `v2`, the DuckDB Arrow Interface is opt-in instead of opt-out.
 If you want to use it, you can enable it by passing `-tags=duckdb_arrow` to `go build`.

 ```sh